TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 FPGC VARIANT SPECIFIC
 ---------------------

+ * Added extra audio into the AUDIOBANK EFFECTS folder for extra creativity
  * Added new SETUP flag to simplify entity property editing for easier academic experience
  * Wrote a host of new generic behaviours for story based characters
  * Added new DARKVOICES folder inside AUDIOBANK which automatically generates LIPSYNC from WAVs specified